 How to apply

-The first step is to check that your course choice is an eligible course and submit a scholarship application using the link below.
+The first step is to check that your course choice is eligible and submit a scholarship application using the link below.
 This form should be submitted before you make an application for admission to your chosen Cranfield course.
 If your scholarship application progresses to the next stage you will be given instructions on the further steps you must undertake.
 Please do not submit an application for admission to Cranfield University until you are advised to do so.

 You must also submit an application on the Commonwealth Scholarship Commission online application system.
 This submission must be completed by Wednesday 18 December 2019 at 4pm UK time.
 Please visit the Commonwealth Scholarship Commission website for more information.